VEST-Tokamak/vaft/_guide/Installation.md

 Configuration
 =====
+First option is just download this [file](https://satelite2517.github.io/vest/assets/.hscfg). and place this file to your home directory.

+OR

 Follow the below line in your command line.
 If you don't have any authentication just use :
 __username : reader__
 __passward : vest__